Header image

 NOTE: There are no data available for areas with a single sub-region or areas where there are no further sub-regions.

 Map of overall & scale-level vulnerability – All maps on the EDI Data Dashboard display the rates of vulnerability.
 In this module, the map is showing the sub-regions within the boundary type selected and indicating rates of vulnerability for overall vulnerability or the scale selected.
 The darker the colour on the map, the higher the vulnerability rate.
+Double-clicking an area on the map will refresh the dashboard data and jump to the Overall & Scale Outcomes module showing data for the selected area.

 Vulnerability & Outcomes charts – The bar charts represent sub-regions within a selected boundary type.
 For example, if viewing a specific health authority such as Fraser Health, the regional boundaries within Fraser Health will be shown.
 The following “Chart Views” available in this module: